-Most such techniques are implemented in the device controller -- the interface between device and computer -- with companies such as SandForce and Intel among the most advanced in implementing such techniques, according to Buss.
-And despite the endurance issues related to SSDs, they remain, say vendors, more reliable than spinning media.
+Most such techniques are implemented in the device controller – the interface between device and computer –with companies such as SandForce and Intel among the most advanced in implementing such techniques, according to Buss.
+And despite the endurance issues related to SSDs, they remain, say suppliers, more reliable than spinning media.

 Vendor market share

-STEC, which sells 49.9 percent of all SSDs globally, according to Gartner, was the SSD product market leader in 2009 (Gartner was unable to break out UK figures).
-Fusion-io, Intel, Texas Memory Systems, Samsung and Sun Microsystems follow with shares all below 9 percent.
-All the main storage array vendors include SSDs in their product offerings, pitching them as Tier 1 or Tier 0 in policy-managed tiered storage systems.
+STEC, which sells 49.9% of all SSDs globally, according to Gartner, was the SSD product market leader in 2009 (Gartner was unable to break out UK figures).
+Fusion-io, Intel, Texas Memory Systems, Samsung and Sun Microsystems follow with shares all below 9%.
+All the main storage array suppliers include SSDs in their product offerings, pitching them as Tier 1 or Tier 0 in policy-managed tiered storage systems.

 According to Filks, the implementation determines the technology.
 So applications such as high-speed databases, whose performance is measured in terms of transactions per second, should be matched to the appropriate technology selected on the basis of price/performance.

 Despite this, MLC and SLC tend to find themselves used for different applications, due largely to the four-fold price difference per gigabyte between them.
-As we have seen, MLC can be found in consumer-grade products but also in the enterprise where performance, while important, is not the primary consideration.
+As we have seen, MLC can be found in consumer-grade products, but also in the enterprise where performance, although important, is not the primary consideration.

-However, Filks predicted that SSD could eventually replace tape as a deep archive technology because it offers similar benefits -- nonvolatility and zero power usage when not in use -- although this will take some 10 to 20 years.
+However, Filks predicted that SSD could eventually replace tape as a deep archive technology because it offers similar benefits – non-volatility and zero power usage when not in use – although this will take 10 to 20 years.

 As prices fall and reliability techniques improve, it seems likely that MLC technology’s price advantage will see it stay ahead of SLC for all but the most demanding of applications, as it remains significantly faster and more robust than spinning media.